 Have I made a huge mistake?

 This is not a simple question to answer.
 Yes, our net worth would be a larger number if I hadn’t made the conversion.
 But now I’ve got a lot more of that good Roth money that will (presumably) never be taxed again.
-More than five years have passed, which means I can withdraw the entire $278,000 penalty-free and tax-free.
+More than five years have passed, which means I can withdraw the entire $278,000 sum that I converted penalty-free and tax-free.
 Not that I would, but I could.

 What would it cost to convert today?

 Is there a better way to make Roth Conversions?

 Yes!
 Wait until you’re retired (particularly if you plan to retire early).
 You can convert smaller chunks one year at a time when you are in lower income brackets.
 A good strategy is to fill the 12% bracket, and perhaps the 24% bracket with Roth conversions.
 Play around with tax software and see what works in your situation.

 Making annual conversions to Roth will build a so-called Roth ladder, which is a great strategy to access your 401(k) / IRA money prior to age 59.5.
 Converted assets can be accessed tax and penalty-free after it has seasoned in the Roth for 5 years (technically January 1st of the year 5 years later, so closer to four years if you convert late in the year).